FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Methods

 Due to the separability of each loss term in per-sample terms~\cite{yang2018applied}, we have

-Using the separability~\eqref{eq:separability_propensity}, it is straightforward to optimize~$\mathcal{J}$ using a second-order method, since its gradient and Hessian can be computed from the sum of local quantities, as described in Section 2.1 of~\cite{islamov2021distributed}.
+Using the separability~\eqref{eq:separability_propensity}, it is straightforward to optimize~$\mathcal{J}$ using a second-order method, since its gradient and Hessian can be computed from the sum of local quantities, see Section 2.1 of~\cite{islamov2021distributed}.
 We call this naïve strategy~\textsc{FedNewtonRaphson}: its pseudocode is provided in Algorithm~\ref{alg:fednewton}.
 This algorithm has a hyperparameter corresponding to the number of steps: in our numerical experiments, we noted that $E = 10$ is sufficient to obtain proper convergence.

 The strategy~\textsc{FedNewtonRaphson} requires to compute full batch gradients and Hessians, in time $O(n_k)$ on each center, and each communication with the aggregator requires the exchange of $O(p^2)$ floating numbers.
 In the setting of ECAs, we usually have both $n_k \leq 10^3$ and $p\leq 10^3$, making such a second-order approach tractable.
 We note that for larger data settings, several improvements could be considered following~\cite{li2019feddane, islamov2021distributed}, which would reduce the quantities of transmitted parameters.
 We leave such improvements to future work.